JetBrains/kotlin-web-site/docs/topics/kapt.md

 kapt.use.worker.api=true
 ```

 When you use [custom JDK home](gradle.md#setting-custom-jdk-home) feature in the Kotlin Gradle plugin,
-kapt workers use only [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode),
+a kapt task workers use only [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode),
 and `kapt.workers.isolation` property is ignored.

 ### Caching for annotation processors' classloaders